CivicActions/accessibility/_guide/onboarding-staff.md

 ## Effective Onboarding for an Accessibility Positive Workplace

-When hiring new staff, we cannot assume that they are knowledgable about accessibility.
+When hiring new staff, we cannot assume that they are knowledgeable about accessibility.
 To ensure that there is a \
 commitment to digital inclusion, we need to ensure that team members understand the basics.
 As a digital agency, \
 our focus is on web accessibility.
 Making our content accessible is a key part of customer centered design.
 A common \
 understanding allows our team to work better together.
 One in five people have a disability, so there is a good \